codeshardlabs/user-feed-cdc/README.md

 - Stores feed items in time-sorted order
 - Supports efficient pagination queries

-Data Flow:
+### Data Flow
 1. User performs activity (follow/post/comment/like) via REST API
 2. Activity is recorded in PostgreSQL tables
 3. Debezium captures change events from PostgreSQL WAL
 4. Events are published to corresponding Kafka topics
-5. Datastax CDC captures change events from Kafka topics and transfer them to Cassandra DB.
+5. Kafka consumer polls the kafka topic for new event messages and if there is one, it modifies and ingests data to Cassandra DB.
 8. Redis caches frequently accessed feed segments
 9. Feed API serves requests from cache with Cassandra fallback

-The architecture ensures:
-- Exactly-once processing semantics
-- Horizontal scalability at each layer
-- High write throughput for activity ingestion
-- Low latency reads for feed serving
-- Fault tolerance and high availability
-- Efficient pagination support

 ### Workflow